analogdevicesinc/doctools/docs/ci.rst

-   ``docker`` does **not** have a built-in keyring, instead you pass directly to ``run`` command. :red:`Consider hardening strategies to mitigate risks`, like using another keyring as below.
+   ``docker`` does **not** have a built-in keyring, instead you pass directly to ``run`` command. :red:`Consider hardening strategies to mitigate risks`, like using other keyring software as below.

    .. shell::